13 FAQs on negotiating a sale.

 Aim to understand as much as possible about what the customer wants and values.
 For example, one customer might particularly value reliability, while another will just be concerned with the lowest price.

-4. How flexible should I be on price?
+4. How flexible should I be on price during sales negotiations?

 To some extent, it depends on how high your profit margins are.
 As a minimum, you want to charge a price which covers your direct costs.
 You also want the sale to make a contribution towards your overheads.